eBay/goose/README.md

 # FAQ

-## Why Henrybot?
+## Why goose?

-I couldn’t think of a good name for it, so I chose `henrybot` because it sounded friendly and helpful.
+It stands for GitOpsSErvice (or git oops service, if you prefer).

 ## Logo?